top of page

 Writing and Withering Grass

-There exists a wonderful tension that the writing community lives under, and one that the community in Death: Diaspora and the subsequent volumes never quite reconcile; that of being a cooperative group hell-bent on competition.
+There exists a wonderful tension that the writing community lives under, and one that the community in Descent: Diathesis and the subsequent volumes never quite reconcile; that of being a cooperative group hell-bent on competition.

 Cynicism aside, it is curious how we keep this juxtaposition in mind and body as we write.
 Perhaps it’s the realisation that barely 1% of us will, no matter how the cards fall, break into whatever ‘success’ is deemed to be; or that barely 1% of the 1% will gain financially, and I mean gain rather than just be able to eat occasionally, from the craft.
 For me, I choose to think it’s because that out of all of us who are alive and writing now only a handful will be remembered and re-read in 1,000 years time.
 It is a temporary, wonderful, short and precious gift to be an author, one that shouldn’t be squandered on hate and jealousy.